 This course examines the types of bankruptcy, the tax aspects of a bankruptcy estate and the tax ramifications and filing issues of the individual who takes bankruptcy. *This course is part of When Bad Things Happen to Good Taxpayers*

 We will provide discussion, with examples, of initial basis, annual basis calculation, basis limits and debt relationships to basis for S corporation shareholders and Partnership/LLC members.

 Updated for the 12/2015 PATH Act and the 2015 Trade Bill.
 In this course, you will learn about benefit plans, defined contribution plans including: 401(k), Roth 401(k), Solo 401(k), and all forms of IRAs including SEP, SIMPLE and Much more!

-C Corporations The discussion of C corporations provides guidance on: Tax operating characteristics of the C corporation including accounting methods, Choice of year-end, C corporation Capital losses, Net operating losses and A summary of consolidated return rules.
-Our discussion of C corporate reasonable compensation also includes an analysis of constructive dividend problems and concludes with a review of such problem issues as personal holding companies (PHC), personal service companies (PSC) and the accumulated earnings tax (AET).
+This discussion of C Corporations provides guidance on tax operating characteristics of the C Corporation including accounting methods, choice of year-end, c corporation capital losses, net operating losses and a summary of consolidated return rules.
+Our discussion of C Corporate reasonable compensation also includes an analysis of constructive dividend problems and concludes with a review of such problem issues as personal holding companies (PHC), personal service companies (PSC), and the accumulated earnings tax (AET).

 This course reviews the preparation of tax returns for members of the clergy.
 It covers housing allowances, fringe benefits, ministerial expenses, and accountable plans.
 We provide several practice aids for the church and the minister.